iwebsteraudio/nc-news-be/README.md

 8. Patch request to increase the number of votes on an article
 9. Delete comment by comment id
 10. GET Api users: "Gets all users"
+11. GET api articles topic query: "filters the articles by the topic value specified in the query.
+If the query is omitted, the endpoint should respond with all articles"